Free Shipping on Orders $35+

 Outside it's a chilly 30 degrees and remnants of last night's snowfall still cover the ground on our Iowa farmstead, but inside I'm dreaming up warm gardening thoughts, my feet warmed by the glow of our woodstove.
 Sure, it's only January and many more chilly days must pass before the first seed is planted, but that doesn't mean I can't start preparing now.
 I've known gardeners who prefer to wing it-- and there's no shame in that-- but if you're reading this, I'm guessing that like me, you're the planning type.
 In this series of blog posts, I hope to help gardeners get a head start on planning their dream garden.
 I also hope that I can help answer some of those age-old questions that plague gardeners: Where is the best place to plant a garden?
 How big of a garden do I need?
 What should I plant and where?
 So, grab that box of leftover seeds, your favorite catalogs, maybe some graph paper (no judgement here) and let's get planning.

-Where to plant a garden – Setting your sites
+Where to Plant a Garden – Setting Your Sites

 Will this be your first garden?
 Perhaps that old garden plot, which has served you well for decades, is getting a little tired and you're looking to relocate.
 Either way, if you are planning on cutting a new garden this spring, your diligence now in selecting the best garden location is sure to pay dividends in the years ahead.
+Below are some of the most important factors to consider when selecting the perfect place.

 Sunlight